Today Is Juneteenth. What does that mean? 'Black-ish' Helps Explain

-If you watched this week’s episode of Black-ish, you saw that the episode was dedicated to the solely African-American holiday of Juneteenth.
+If are a Black-ish fan, you likely saw last season’s episode that was dedicated to the solely African-American holiday of Juneteenth.
 If you’ve never heard of Juneteenth, you’re not alone.

 Juneteenth is a holiday few people have heard of, but everyone needs to know about.
 And what better show than Black-ish — known for its ability to tackle relevant and important topics like race, policy, and Trump in an edgy, hilarious, and relatable way — to give us a little history lesson during a midweek sitcom.